mlowery/schlep/README.md

 ## Quick Start

-Create a local git repo.
-Add a file to it.
-Use schlep to configure the remote receiving git repo.
-Push the change.
+The below example shows: Creating a local git repo.
+Adding a file to it.
+Using schlep to configure the remote receiving git repo.
+Pushing the change.

 ```bash
 $ cd ~